Festive Fruited Scones

 - Additional sugar

 - In a large bowl, combine the flour, sugar, baking powder, baking sods and salt.
 Cut in butter until the mixture resembles fine crumbs.
-Add fruit and orange peel.
+Add fruit and orange zest.
 Stir in buttermilk until a soft dough forms.

 - Turn onto a floured surface; knead gently for 2-3 minutes.
 Shape into a ball.
 Roll into a 7-in. circle.
 Cut into 10 wedges; place on a greased baking sheet.
 Brush with milk and sprinkle with sugar.
 Bake at 425° for 12-15 minutes or until lightly browned.
 Serve warm.
-Yield: 10 scones.